What makes wholesale microgreens a sustainable business model? Good question!

 In terms of the future of the industry, it is clear that the demand for microgreens will continue to grow.
 As more people become interested in healthy and sustainable eating habits, microgreens will likely become a staple in many kitchens and restaurants.

-Additionally, as the technology for indoor farming improves, it is possible that more businesses will turn to microgreens as a way to grow crops efficiently and sustainably.
+Additionally, as the technology for indoor farming improves, it is possible that more businesses will turn to microgreens growing kit as a way to grow crops efficiently and sustainably.
 Here are some more frequently asked questions about the sustainability of wholesale microgreens business.

 How Sustainable are Microgreens?